jrash/chemmodlab/README.md

 NOTES:

-1. This functionality is not on CRAN yet, but will be soon.
-Please download the development branch from github.
-2. The confidence band and hypothesis test functions do not require models to be fit in chemmodlab.
-Score and activity information can be provided from any model.
+1. The confidence band and hypothesis test functions do not require models to be fit in chemmodlab.
+Only score and activity information need to be provided, and these can be provided from any model.

 ### Confidence bands for individual curves